-In November 2015, Seventh Street Books published McAlpine’s literary mystery novel, Woman With a Blue Pencil, about which Publishers Weekly wrote in a starred review: “McAlpine’s greatest accomplishment is that the book works both as a conventional mystery story and as a deconstruction of the genre’s ideology: whichever strand readers latch on to, the parallel stories pack a brutal punch.”
+In March 2018 Seventh Street Books published McAlpine’s Holmes Entangled, which Booklist, in a starred review, called “a fascinating read, smart and entertaining…” In 2015, Seventh Street Books published the Edgar nominated Woman With a Blue Pencil, about which Publishers Weekly wrote in a starred review: “McAlpine’s greatest accomplishment is that the book works both as a conventional mystery story and as a deconstruction of the genre’s ideology: whichever strand readers latch on to, the parallel stories pack a brutal punch.”
 Joyce Carol Oates wrote that Woman with a Blue Pencil is a novel, “that Kafka, Borges, and Nabokov, as well as Dashiell Hammett, would have appreciated.”

-The Los Angeles Times called McAlpine’s first novel, Joy in Mudville, an “imaginative mix of history, humor and fantasy…fanciful and surprising”, and The West Coast Review of Books called it “a minor miracle.”
-Joy in Mudville was re-released in an e-book edition in summer 2012.
+The Los Angeles Times called Mr. McAlpine’s first novel, Joy in Mudville (1989), an “imaginative mix of history, humor and fantasy…fanciful and surprising”, and The West Coast Review of Books called it “a minor miracle.”
+Joy in Mudville was re-released in 2012.

-He is a member of the Author’s Guild, Mystery Writers of America, and PEN.
-He lives with his wife Julie and their always-glad-to-see-you dogs, Finnegan and Diego, in Southern California.
+He is a member of the Author’s Guild, PEN USA, The Mystery Writers of America, the International Association of Crime Writers and The Society of Children’s Book Writers and Illustrators.
+He lives in Southern California with his wife Julie and their always-glad-to-see-you dogs, Finnegan and Diego.